 The @QReadOnly annotation is a mutability wildcard that can be applied to types (for example, List<@QReadOnly Date>).
 As such, it allows only the operations which are allowed for both readonly and mutable types.

-The @RoMaybe annotation simulates mutability overloading.
+The @PolyRead annotation (previously named @RoMaybe) specifies polymorphism over mutability; it simulates mutability overloading.
 It can be applied to methods and parameters.
-Read the @RoMaybe Javadoc for more details.
+See the @PolyRead Javadoc for more details.